Skip to main content

 Many wellness programs, however, operate outside of this structure, meaning they are not legally bound by HIPAA’s privacy and security rules.
 This distinction is vital for you to understand, as it determines the level of legal protection your data receives.

 However, the day-to-day security of your data within the app’s ecosystem is largely dependent on the vendor’s technical infrastructure and data governance policies.
-This is where an understanding of best practices becomes a powerful tool for your own risk assessment.
+This is where an understanding of data security best practices becomes a powerful tool for your own risk assessment.

 Evaluating a Vendor’s Security Posture

-When you entrust your to a wellness platform, you are also trusting their ability to protect it from unauthorized access.
+When you entrust your health data to a wellness platform, you are also trusting their ability to protect it from unauthorized access.
 A vendor’s commitment to security can be evaluated by examining several key areas.
 These technical and procedural safeguards are the digital equivalent of a locked door and a security guard, working together to keep your information safe.

 A vendor’s security measures are a direct reflection of their commitment to protecting your privacy.
 The table below outlines some of the most important security practices and why they matter to you as a user.